htdebeer/pandocomatic/index.md

 ## Pandocomatic configuration

-Pandocomatic can be configured by means of a *pandocomatic configuration file*, which is a YAML file.
+Pandocomatic can be configured by means of *pandocomatic configuration files*, which are YAML files.
 For example, the following YAML code is a valid *pandocomatic configuration file*:

 ``` yaml